khosh90/STAT5702-2021/README.md

 - Make some changes in _RStudio_ and *commit* them, but don't *push* them yet.
 - Then make some changes to files directly from github.com and *commit* (save) them.
 The online changes have been saved to the main (online) repo, but your _RStudio_ changes are modifications of an earlier version of that repo.
 - Now go back to _RStudio_ and try to *push* your latest *commit*.
 You will get an error saying that you need to *pull* first.
 - Now try to *pull* the latest from online and you'll need to *merge* the online and local repo versions.
-It's not as messy as it sounds and it's handled pretty well when viewed using the differences via *diff*.
+It's not as messy as it sounds and it's handled pretty well via the _auto merge_.
+You can also view the differences via *diff*.
 - Once the *pull* (and necessary *merge*) is complete you can *commit* and *push* your changes to the online repo.